-- (a) Past practice may be altered, but only by agreement of the parties. - (b) Where an employee or the Association seeks to rely on a past practice the onus shall be on the employee or the Association to show that the practice cited was contained in a document of the Senate, Board or management of Carleton University, or was otherwise sufficiently widely promulgated (in public, or in private communication), and practised, so as to make it reasonable to consider it a practice at this University.

-- (c) The employer acknowledges a continuing responsibility to maintain a climate in which the academic functions of employees may be effectively carried out, and undertakes, therefore, to continue to provide a level of facilities and support services consistent with this responsibility, except that the level at which the employer will maintain the following general support services to the academic units may be adjusted from time to time:

-- (i) Secretarial and related services

-- (ii) Telephone service
+- (a) Past practice may be altered, but only by agreement of the parties. - (b) Where an employee or the Association seeks to rely on a past practice the onus shall be on the employee or the Association to show that the practice cited was contained in a document of the Senate, Board or management of Carleton University, or was otherwise sufficiently widely promulgated (in public, or in private communication), and practised, so as to make it reasonable to consider it a practice at this University. - (c) The employer acknowledges a continuing responsibility to maintain a climate in which the academic functions of employees may be effectively carried out, and undertakes, therefore, to continue to provide a level of facilities and support services consistent with this responsibility. - (d) Consistent with the employer's acknowledged responsibility as set out in 6.3(c) above, the following general support service will be provided subject to adjustments to modify technology relating to the provision of these services: - (i) Administrative support staff and related services - (ii) Telephone service and voice mail - (iii) Appropriate office space so as to protect the health, safety and security of employees as they carry out their duties on University premises.
+The Employer agrees to adhere to health and safety standards as embodied in current government legislation - (iv) Supplies and Equipment - (v) Computing Services and computing support services

-- (iii) Space

-- (iv) Supplies and Equipment

-- (v) Computing Service

 - (vi) Instructional Aids

 - (vii) Photocopying and Printing

 - (viii) Teaching and Research Assistance